SohamChattopadhyayEE/Breast-cancer-detection-using-ResNet_SVM/README.md

 ![gif](https://github.com/SohamChattopadhyayEE/Breast-cancer-detection-using-ResNet_SVM/blob/main/videos/Benign.gif)
 - This is a Python project for breast cancer detection.
 The user has to give input of an `histopathological images` of `40x` magnification scale and the model will predict whether it is `cancerous (malignant)` or `non-cancerous (benign)`.
-- This entire end-to-end full-stack api utilizes popular frameworkss like:
+- This entire end-to-end full-stack api utilizes popular frameworks like:
     - Flask
     - Jinja2
     - OpenCV